Hyloxalus lehmanni

 Hyloxalus lehmanni is a species of frog in the family Dendrobatidae.
-It is found widely in Colombia from Antioquia southwards (Cordillera Occidental and Cordillera Central) to northern Ecuador (Cotopaxi Province).
+It is found widely in Colombia from Antioquia southwards along the Cordillera Occidental and Cordillera Central to northern Ecuador (Cotopaxi Province).

 Description

 Males measure 15–20 mm and females 17–23 mm in snout–vent length.
 Abdomen is black in males but white or gray in females.
 An oblique lateral stripe that extends to eye is present.

+Etymology

+The species' Latin name refers to F. Carlos Lehmann V.

+Young

+The female frog lays eggs in the leaf litter and the male frog carries the tadpoles to streams with slow-flowing water for further development.

 Habitat and conservation

 Its natural habitats are very humid montane forest, but it has also been found in open fields and very modified areas.
 It always occurs near streams.
 Its altitudinal range is 1500–2580 m in Colombia and 1460–2120 m in Ecuador.